The Hidden Price of Being Nice

 It felt really hard - and I mean EXTREMELY HARD - to figure out what I wanted and then start saying no and seeing the disappointment and sometimes anger in the other person!
 But I decided to ‘pick my HARD’ - speak up for myself and tell my truth even when I knew others might not like it… OR continue on in tumultuous, unhealthy relationships.

-If you’re struggling with the guilt of wanting to choose you first or how to even know your own truth, I invite you to check out my new community, ‘Me First.’
+If you’re struggling with the guilt of wanting to choose you first or how to even know your own truth, I’ve been there.

 Previous